-When matters trickle down to how to calculate churn rate, most persons think of a full-page calculation.
-Preferably, calculating the rate of churn is straight-forward.
+When Saas owners go to calculate churn rate, most think of a full-page calculation.
+Preferably, calculating the rate of churn is straightforward.

-Designate a specific timeframe, say last quarter.
-Determine the total number of clients who've churned and the total number of customers you had at the commencement of the previous quarter.
+First, designate a specific timeframe, say last quarter.
+Next, determine the total number of clients who've churned and the total number of customers you had at the commencement of the previous quarter.
 Then, divide the number of clients that have unsubscribed with the total number of customers who subscribed to the service.
-Multiply the answer by 100 to get the percentage rate of churn.
+Finally, multiply the answer by 100 to get the percentage rate of churn.

 Loss Customer/Total Number of Customer = X * 100 = Churn Rate